Table of Contents

 Synopsis: The Adrenal Glands

-Aetiology of hypercortisolism
+Etiology of hypercortisolism

-- A (reversible) increase in ACTH is also facilitated by alcohol consumption
+- A (reversible) increase in ACTH is also facilitated by alcohol consumption.

 - ACTH-independent Cushing’s syndrome can be caused by a cortisol-producing adenoma or carcinoma of the adrenal cortex.